jnlongnecker/theQudzoo/src/content/adviceArticles/skills.md

 This is my favorite skill in the game, and arguably also the best skill in the game.
 It has so many applications and so many synergies that it’s really hard to overvalue it.
 Charge actually has quite a few mechanics around it, so let’s first cover what it does.

 When you use Charge, you need to select a target 2-3 tiles away from you.
 Any target within 1 tile is too close.
 After selecting your target, you’ll make an attack on the first wall or creature you hit on the way to that target.
-You’ll then make an attack and if you hit, your attack has +1 penetration on it.
+You’ll then make an attack and if you hit, your attack has +1 PV on it.
 If you are in melee with a hostile enemy, you will be unable to use Charge.

 The first thing to add to the mix is what constitutes a target.
 A target can be anything that isn’t an empty tile, which means you can even target items on the floor.
 You won’t attack items on the floor, so in these cases you will actually Charge beyond your target and get Stunned for one turn.
 You can use this fact as well as the fact that you can Charge walls to use Charge as an escape tool as well as an initiation tool.
 While using Charge in this way has more requirements, it gets you farther than anything else in a single turn.